joongyang/Measurement-of-Income-Inequality/NegativeIncome.md

 The conventional indexes are based on the assumption that income is non-negative or positive.
 However, negative incomes are observed in reality.
+There exists an inconsistency between reality and assumption.
 The recommended remedial actions are

 1. to delete negative income values,
-2. to replace negative income values with zero or arbitrarily small positive values,
+2. to replace negative income values with zero or arbitrarily small positive values.

+These actions adjust the data.
+Data is a collection of facts.
+Adjustment of data is no more than the distortion of reality.

+Instead, we should modify the unrealistic assumption.

-3. to reformulate the conventional indexes.
+Some studies attempt to adjust the indexes.

 Chen, Tsaur, and Rhai (1982) renormalize and reformulate the Gini coefficient for the distribution with some negative incomes.

 Berrebi and Silber (1985) correct and extend Chen, Tsaur, and Rhai (1982).

 Raffinetti, Siletti, and Vernizzi (2017) reformulate the Gini-based inequality measures in the presence of negative income values.